Chart Color Schemes

 Wantirna shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-University qualifications in Wantirna, with 35.4% of residents aged 15+, exceed the Australian average of 30.4%.
-Bachelor degrees are most prevalent at 23.3%, followed by postgraduate qualifications at 8.9% and graduate diplomas at 3.2%.
-Vocational credentials are also prominent, with 29.4% of residents aged 15+ holding such qualifications - advanced diplomas at 12.3% and certificates at 17.1%.
+In Wantirna, 35.4% of residents aged 15 and above hold university qualifications, exceeding the Australian average of 30.4%.
+Bachelor degrees are most common at 23.3%, followed by postgraduate qualifications (8.9%) and graduate diplomas (3.2%).
+Vocational credentials are also prevalent, with 29.4% of residents aged 15 and above holding such qualifications.

 Frequently Asked Questions - Education